egovernment/eregistrations/documentation/sections.md

 **Sections should be used for building:**
 - User forms (second step, after guide of user application)
-- Send application forms (lst step of user application)
+- Send application forms (last step of user application)

 ## Overview